 - Nuts & Seeds: Pumpkin seeds, almonds

-Further resources about plant-based protein, including some protein-rich recipes, on our blog below.
+Further resources about protein on a WFPB diet, including some easy plant-based meal and snack ideas that are protein-rich, on our blog below.

 Is Soy Unhealthy For You?

 You’re probably on board with the idea that legumes are healthy – all but this one, at least.
 Unfortunately, poor soy has gotten such a bad rep that we often get requests for soy-free versions of our recipes.
 If you’re allergic to soy, yes!
 Please stay away from it.